dgkanatsios/AzureContainerInstancesManagement/README.md

 Check [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-using-azure-container-registry) for instructions on how to deploy images that are hosted on Azure Container Registry.

 #### Can I modify my container's restart policy?
-Yes!
-Check [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy#container-restart-policy) for the allowed options as well as [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups) for the correct `restartPolicy` property location on the Container Group ARM template.
+Of course, check [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy#container-restart-policy) for the allowed options as well as [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups) for the correct `restartPolicy` property location on the Container Group ARM template.